dbmi-bgm/cgap-portal/docs/public/help/family_history_2.md

 Age of Onset, value is ignored.

 **Diagnostic Confidence**: The confidence with which the Primary Diagnosis is reported.
-Possible values are possible, probable, and definite.
+Possible values are patient reported, possible, probable, and definite.
 If no Primary Diagnosis given, value is ignored.